andrejsim/icclim/icclim/icclim_doc/source/python_api.rst

 .. _examples_CD_CW_WD_WW_label:

-Example 17: CW as custom indice (number of days when tas < 25th pctl and precip. > 75th pctl)
+Example 17: CW as a custom indice (number of days when tas < 25th pctl and precip. > 75th pctl)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: If 'calc_operation' is *'max_nb_consecutive_events'*, then max number of consecutive days for the same condition will be computed.

 4 compound indices defined in http://eca.knmi.nl/documents/atbd.pdf (see the section 5.3.3 "Compound indices") are
 based on daily precipitation (RR) and mean temperature (TG) variables: